The Pierre Claeyssens Veterans Museum

-While Santa Barbara Airport was a dirt strip before World War II, it rapidly developed into an important and good sized base for training Marine Aviators who were then going to the war in the Pacific.
-The planes that dominated the program were the Corsair among others.
-Many well known Marine Pilots came to Santa Barbara and trained in Santa Barbara.
-Joe Foss is only one name that is well remembered and one of our local heroes, Ken Linder, went on to become a member of the famous Black Sheep Squadron.
+While Santa Barbara Airport was a dirt strip before World War II, it rapidly developed into an important and good sized base for advanced training of Marine Aviators who were then going to the war in the Pacific.
+The planes that dominated the program were the F4U Corsair and TBF/TBM Avenger.
+Many well known Marine pilots came to Santa Barbara and trained in Santa Barbara.
+Joe Foss is only one name that is well remembered.
+One of our local heroes, Ken Linder, went on to become a member of the famous Black Sheep Squadron.

 The Pierre Claeyssens Veterans Museum is building a one of a kind tribute to the Marines and the people who supported them.
 It will consist of a glass sculpture, 22 ft. high and placed in front of the newly built Terminal.
 The Tribute has been approved by all of the requisite decision making bodies.